 In fact, that’s how Panych defines bold in his field.
 It’s about innovation through mission focus.
 “We need to continuously prioritize,” he says.
 “We want to leap forward in everything we do.”

-Listen to Davood for Thought featuring Vitaliy Panych, CISO of the State of California HERE.
+Listen to Davood for Thought featuring Vitaliy Panych, CISO of the State of California - LISTEN HERE.